digiltd/oh-rtd-test/Freeswitch-Binding.md

 Copy the binding (org.openhab.binding.freeswitch*.jar) to your addons directory.

-Make sure you have the freeswitch ESL module listing on a public port, your event_socket.conf.xml in freeswitch should look something like:
+Make sure you have the freeswitch ESL module listening on a public port, your event_socket.conf.xml in freeswitch should look something like:

 ```
 <configuration name="event_socket.conf" description="Socket Client">